 <http://www.example.com> dc:creator _:xxx .

-The new specification follows the latter approach -- dc:creator refers to an entity which can be identified (e.g., in an authority file) and described in its own right (e.g., with a name, an affiliation, and a birth date).
-The English-language definitions of these terms bear out this interpretation: dc:creator is "an entity primarily responsible for making the content of the resource", examples being "a person, an organization, or a service".
+Using this approach, dcterms:creator refers to an entity which can be identified (e.g., in an authority file) and described in its own right (e.g., with a name, an affiliation, and a birth date).
+The English-language definitions of these terms bear out this interpretation: dcterms:creator is "an entity primarily responsible for making the content of the resource", examples being "a person, an organization, or a service".
 However, the usage comments associated with these definitions also reflect the ambiguity: "Typically, the name of a Creator should be used to indicate the entity".

 The declaration of domains and ranges for DCMI properties has important implications for the interpretation of legacy Dublin Core metadata in RDF.
 However, the interpretation of Dublin Core metadata in other formats, such as HTML [DCQ-HTML] and XML [DC-XML-GUIDELINES, [DC-XML], would not be negatively affected by these developments.
 The rules for interpreting metadata in these syntaxes in terms of the DCAM are simpler than for RDF, as these other syntaxes are not bound by the semantics of RDF.